Sandpoint High Fall 2020

 Youth Sports Jersey Recycling Program

-Each year Sandpoint's Recreation department gives out approximately $2,000 in scholarships to youth programs, generously donated by various organizations.
+Have your kids outgrown their red and white youth league jerseys?
+Put them to great use by donating laundered, gently used jerseys back to Sandpoint Parks and Recreation.
+Each year, Sandpoint's P&R gives out approximately $2,000 in scholarships to youth programs, generously donated by various organizations.
 That money covers jersey costs as well as program fees - unless we have previously used, donated jerseys we can offer those who can't afford to purchase them.
-Keep more money in our scholarship fund for kids to access for recreation program fees by donating jerseys back to us when your children finish the youth leagues.
+Help keep more money in the scholarship fund for kids to access for recreation program fees by donating jerseys when your children finishes the youth leagues.